 Facebook Messenger is a classic example in this regard.
 Bots added to a company’s Facebook page can empower a brand in many ways: Brands can offer prompt, specific answers to users’ queries.
 They can convey relevant information on products/services they sell and encourage prospects to visit their product page.
 They can even introduce AR features that allow users to try their products in a virtual environment.

-The technology is still very new and most companies are oblivious of its benefits.
+The technology is still very new, and most social media marketing companies are oblivious of its benefits.
 New brands that venture into this area will evidently have a first-mover advantage.

 While groups have been there for quite some time, 2018 witnessed the rising significance of groups on prominent social media platforms like Facebook and LinkedIn.